Spoilz1/Snake/README.md

-### Hello proffessor An, find instructions to install the game below
+### Hello Professor An, find instructions to install the game below.

 ## Build Requirements
 - CMake (version 3.0 or higher)